Trez8801/To-Do_Schedule/README.md

 # To-Do_Schedule
-A non-functional website design of a "To do list"
+This is just a website design idea of a to do schedule developed with html & css programming.
+It has no actual functionality (for now).